22i/Minetest-mod-ideas/README.md

 -Jack o laterns / pumpkins should scare away animals to protect your nice garden.
 As said in the title, it would look nice when you place a pumpkin on a fence.
 It scares away animals (like sheep) that are eating your grass and/or destroying your nice farm.
 It could maybe work with some mobs too like scaring away endermans or something.

+-Blocking an elder guardian beam with a sheild leaves a special pattern of the guardian's eye on it This pattern does not come on the regular banner.
+It is sheild exclusive.
+And this is the only legitimate way to obtain it.
+This will work for any sheild, bare wood or with a banner pattern.
+It will take one or two hits from the elder guardian to imprint the eye texture onto the sheild.
+The print does not get erased when you repair it but it can be removed by applying another banner pattern to it.
+You can put this in your house as a trophy.

 # NEW FEATURES

+-Special, "Treasure Maps", that you can buy from Cartographer Villagers.
+These maps would be avaible as a fairly expensive trade from cartographer villagers, and would work similar to treasure maps.
+Instead of an icon to represent the structure, it would have a red x to mark where treasure is buried.
+The treasure itself would consist of a chest containing cheap items and one treasure item.
+The treasure items could not be found or crafted anywhere else, and has a very special and useful purpose.

+-Combine weapon or tool with a written book in an anvil to give it lore text Naming your items is fantastic, but being able to go even beyond woudl be great.
+There could obviously be some limitation, says the first 5 lines are carried over only.

+-Planting a sapling into the nether turns it into a dead bush.

+-Placing bone meal in a desert spawns dead bushes Placing bone meal in a desert should spawn dead bushes.
+Also, saplings & tall grass planted in sand should randomly turn into dead bushes.

 -Snow and wool should reduce fall damage, like hay.
 Considering in 1.9 Hay bales, now reduce 80% of damage when falling in them, many other soft blocks were forgotten :/